alpalg/alpalg/README.md

   - Activele learning Rust language, just like it.

 # 💞️ I’m looking to collaborate on
-  - Custom VM with suport of GUI
+  - Custom VM with support of GUI
   - Programming languages which idea somewhere in the middle between functional language and array language.